METAR: Report names

-In its publication the Aeronautical Information Manual (AIM), the United States Federal Aviation Administration (FAA) describes the report as aviation routine weather report, while the international authority for the code form, the World Meteorological Organization (WMO), describes it as the aerodrome routine meteorological report.
+Although it is capitalized like an acronym, the origin of the word "METAR" has not been confirmed.
+The United Nations International Civil Aviation Organization (ICAO) refers to the Meteorological Aerodrome Report while other sources link the acronym to METeorological Terminal Aviation Routine Weather Report.
+Some unofficial English-language sources suggest that the acronym comes from French phrases such as MÉTéorologique Aviation Régulière.
+However, this seems unlikely since authoritative sources in French agree that the name comes from the ICAO's "METeorological Aerodrome Report".
+Other organizations make no attempt to connect their terminology with the METAR acronym.
+For example, in its publication the Aeronautical Information Manual (AIM), the United States Federal Aviation Administration (FAA) describes the report as aviation routine weather report, while the international authority for the code form, the World Meteorological Organization (WMO), describes it as the aerodrome routine meteorological report.
 The National Oceanic and Atmospheric Administration (part of the United States Department of Commerce) and the United Kingdom's Met Office both employ the definition used by the FAA.
-METAR is also known as Meteorological Terminal Aviation Routine Weather Report or Meteorological Aerodrome Report.

 Frequencies and types

 METARs typically come from airports or other permanent weather observation stations.
 Reports are generated once an hour or half-hour at most stations, but if conditions change significantly at a staffed location, a report known as a special (SPECI) may be issued.
 (Note: Criteria for issuing a SPECI includes beginning or ending of hazardous weather, aircraft mishap, decreasing visibility or ceiling, or any other condition deemed critical by the observer of the responsible agency.)
 Some stations make regular reports more frequently, such as Pierce County Airport (ICAO code: KPLU) which issues reports three times per hour.
 In addition to METARs and SPECIs, ASOS One-Minute Observations (OMO) are updated once a minute.
 OMOs can be in various formats, including the METAR format.

 Some METARs are encoded by automated airport weather stations located at airports, military bases, and other sites.
 Some locations still use augmented observations, which are recorded by digital sensors, encoded via software, and then reviewed by certified weather observers or forecasters prior to being transmitted.
 Observations may also be taken by trained observers or forecasters who manually observe and encode their observations prior to transmission.
-In the United States, prior to mid-1990s, most observations are made manually, but today the vast majority are automated or augmented observations.
+In the United States, prior to mid-1990s, most observations were made manually, but today the vast majority are automated or augmented observations.